 Visitors and dog lovers jump for joy over Arroyo Burro Beach, better known to locals as Hendry’s Beach.
 Load up your pooch and head to this flat, dog-friendly spot for a game of fetch along the coastline.
 Hungry after a day of beach play?
 Make time to grab a seaside meal at Boathouse, a local and visitor favorite.

 Insider Tip: Afterwards, give Fido a bubble bath at the self-serve dog-washing station in the parking lot!

-For the sophisticated traveler, before hitting the beach, grab a craft cocktail across the road at Four Seasons Resort The Biltmore Santa Barbara.
+For the sophisticated traveler, before hitting the beach, grab a craft cocktail along Coast Village Road at Coast & Olive or Honor Bar.
 If you’re lucky, you might spot a famous celeb.
 Once your thirst has been quenched, sunbathe at Butterfly Beach while you catch up on your favorite novel.

 Insider Tip: Make sure to stay late.
 Located in Montecito, Butterfly Beach faces west, making it a great place to watch the sunset.

-Adventure seeking visitors can enjoy a competitive game of volleyball at the numerous courts available along East Beach.
-If two wheels is more your style, rent a bike at Wheel Fun Rentals and cruise along Cabrillo Blvd., complete with cool coastal breezes.
+Adventure-seeking visitors can enjoy a competitive game of volleyball at the numerous courts available along East Beach.
+If two wheels are more your style, rent a bike at Wheel Fun Rentals and cruise along Cabrillo Blvd., complete with cool coastal breezes.